T-02

 Plain Language

-Developers of high-risk generative AI systems that produce synthetic content must ensure their outputs are identifiable and detectable using industry-standard tools or developer-provided tools, and must apply such identification at the point of generation.
-For audio, image, or video content in artistic, creative, satirical, or fictional works, the identification must not hinder enjoyment of the work.
-Exemptions apply to text-only content, content in the public interest, content unlikely to mislead a reasonable person, outputs from assistive editing tools that do not substantially alter input data, and law enforcement-authorized outputs.
+Developers of high-risk generative AI systems that produce or substantially modify synthetic content must ensure outputs are identifiable and detectable using industry-standard tools or developer-provided tools, with identification applied at the time of generation.
+For audio, image, or video content in artistic or creative works, the identification must not hinder display or enjoyment.
+Three categories are exempt: text-only content, content published in the public interest or unlikely to mislead a reasonable person, and outputs from assistive editing tools that do not substantially alter input data or are used for law enforcement purposes.

 (7)(a) A developer of a high-risk generative artificial intelligence system that generates or substantially modifies synthetic content shall ensure that the outputs of such high-risk artificial intelligence system: (i) Are identifiable and detectable in a manner that is accessible by consumers using industry-standard tools or tools provided by the developer; (ii) comply with any applicable accessibility requirements, as synthetic content, to the extent reasonably feasible; and (iii) apply such identification at the time the output is generated. (b) If such synthetic content is an audio, image, or video format that forms part of an evidently artistic, creative, satirical, fictional, or analogous work or program, the requirement for identifying outputs of high-risk artificial intelligence systems pursuant to (a) of this subsection (7) is limited to a manner that does not hinder the display or enjoyment of such work or program. (c) The identification of outputs required by (a) of this subsection (7) do not apply to: (i) Synthetic content that consists exclusively of text, is published to inform the public on any matter of public interest, or is unlikely to mislead a reasonable person consuming such synthetic content; or (ii) the outputs of a high-risk artificial intelligence system that performs an assistive function for standard editing, does not substantially alter the input data provided by the developer, or is used to detect, prevent, investigate, or prosecute any crime as authorized by law.